 - All M.A.I.S. students: Program meeting; Final Oral Examination

-- All other master's students writing a thesis: Final Oral Examination
+- All other master's students writing a thesis: Final Oral Examination (Program meeting attendance is strongly encouraged)

 - All doctoral students: Program Meeting; Preliminary Oral Examination; Final Oral Examination